Rclarkeweb/Random-Animal-Fact-Generator/README.md

 + It also features an asymmetric button and box.
 -----
 ### Languages used
-+ It was created using HTML, CSS and vanilla javaScript, with all the animal facts stored in an array.
++ It was created using HTML, CSS and JavaScript, with all the animal facts stored in an array.
 -----
 ### Updates
 + 29/07/22 - Added new animal facts!